Skip to main content

 Written by Lauren Ford

-Air subscriptions are prorated to account for mid-cycle changes to your plan.
-Prorated billing means you're only charged for the portion of your billing cycle that reflects these recent changes.
+Air subscriptions are prorated to account for qualifying mid-cycle changes to your plan.
+Prorated billing means you're charged only for the portion of your billing cycle affected by the change.
+Depending on the type of change, the prorated amount may be collected during eligible upgrade checkout or appear as an adjustment on an invoice.
 These changes can include:

 • Adding or removing users (legacy plans, where user-based changes apply)